AhmadAlanazi/design-end-effector-task2/README.md

 Procedures:

-1-first Draw the desire shape, which is knife shape, and Extrude Boss/base to the desire thickness, and make filet to the edges of the kinfe.
+1-first Draw the desire shape, which is knife shape with proper dimension, and Extrude Boss/base to the desire thickness, and make filet to the edges of the kinfe.

+2- Draw the other like connecting with the kinfe, this link is the one that we are going to make the joint in it. this like should be more wider and more thicker than the knife.

+3-